Innovative leaders for the future world!

 Turku School of Economics employs a variety of teaching methods that are carefully combined to give students the opportunity to learn effectively.
-In addition to interactive lectures, case studies, problem-solving exercises, and e-learning models complement traditional learning methods.
+In addition to interactive lectures, case studies, problem-solving exercises and e-learning models complement traditional learning methods.

-This combination allows for the integration of theoretical insights into the real-life aspects of the business.
+This combination allows for the integration of theoretical insights into the real-life aspects of business.
 The graduates of the Master’s Degree Programme in Global Innovation Management acquire knowledge, accumulate experience and develop important personal skills.

 The Programme offers lectures and seminars with class sizes varying between 10 and 30 students on average.
 On most courses, you will gain experience of intercultural communication by engaging in team-sized collaborative learning groups.
 Graduates from the Programme have a very strong foundation in research and inquiry.
-They are trained to utilize scientific methods to solve real-world problems.
+They are trained to utilise scientific methods to solve real-world problems.
 They can actively apply their expertise to new situations and generate new knowledge.

-Master's thesis & topics
+Master's Thesis & Topics